 SDCMU became operational in December 2014.

 BIDS has completed skills gap study and disseminated the report.
-Tracer study has been completed, which also covers employers' satisfaction survey.
+A firm has been engaged to conduct the tracer study, which also covers employers' satisfaction survey.

-As of 30 June 2019, at least 87.3% of the up-skilled workers continued to be employed.
-The number of certified up-Skilled trainees was 41,078 out of whom 35,862 had been continuing their jobs.
+As of 30 June, 2020, at least 91.22% of the up-skilled workers continued to be employed.
+The number of certified Up-Skilled trainees was 40,553 out of which 36,991 have been continuing with their jobs.

 |Summary of Environmental and Social Aspects|